M. Karunanidhi: Kallakudi demonstration

 The first major protest that aided Karunanidhi in gaining ground in Tamil politics was his involvement in the Kallakudi demonstration in Kallakudi in 1953 when he was 29.
 The original name of this industrial town was Kallakudi.
 Kallakudi was renamed as "Dalmiapuram" by the state administration led by Rajagopalachari to commemorate the North Indian business magnate Ram Krishan Dalmia, who owned a cement factory there.
 DMK wanted to change the name back to Kallakudi because Ram Krishna Dalmia depicted north Indian hegemonic power and predatory businesses.
 In the protest Karunanidhi and his companions erased the name Dalmiapuram from the railway station and lay down on the tracks blocking the course of trains.
 Six people died in the protest and Karunanidhi was arrested and was sent to jail for six months.

 MLA and deputy leader of opposition

-At the age of 33, Karunanidhi entered the Tamil Nadu assembly by winning the Kulithalai seat in Tiruchirapalli during the 1957 election among the 15 DMK legislators elected.
+At the age of 33, Karunanidhi entered the Tamil Nadu assembly by winning the Kulithalai seat in Tiruchirapalli during the 1957 election among the 15 DMK legislators elected and were elected as the Chief Whip.
 During the 1959 elections of the Madras Municipal Corporation, he was managing the party campaigns, the party won 45 out of the 90 contested.
 He was elected as DMK treasurer on 25 September 1960.
 Karunanidhi was elected to the state assembly for the second time on 21 February 1962, from the Thanjavur constituency.
 He defeated Congress candidate A.Y.S.
 Parisutha Nadar.
 In the same year, he became the deputy leader of opposition in the state assembly.

 During this time, Karunanidhi recognised the necessity for a regular engagement with party cadres.
-He began sending daily letters to his party members, whom he referred to as udanpirappukal (blood brothers), a practice he followed for fifty years.
+He began sending daily letters to his party members, whom he referred to as udan pirappukal (blood brothers), a practice he followed for fifty years.